 RECOGNITION

-I was also recognized with the 2022 Antonia Syson Cornerstone Teaching Award given by Purdue's College of Liberal Arts.
-This award is chosen by the Cornerstone Steering Committee and recognizes excellence in instruction, guidance, creativity, and concern for students.
+Finally, I was recognized with the 2022 Antonia Syson Cornerstone Teaching Award given by Purdue's College of Liberal Arts.
+This college-wide award is chosen by the Cornerstone Steering Committee and recognizes excellence in instruction, guidance, creativity, and concern for students.

 Teaching